-Scrape the surface of Soviet-era architecture in Tashkent to find ancient mausoleums, imposing madrassahs and the small Old Town with its narrow winding alleys.
-In contrast Samarkand positively flaunts its beauty with the glittering blue-mosaic covered mosques and madrassahs surrounding Registan Square.
-Still on the Silk Road, Bukhara boasts a citadel-like Ark, its labyrinthine streets home to mosques and madrassahs.
-Step back in time as you enter the ancient walled city of Khiva, a living museum.
+Rich in Islamic architecture gracing the cities of the old Silk Road, Uzbekistan holidays dazzle with their dramatic mountains, stark deserts and fertile valleys.
+Travellers interested in history, from the ancient to the modern, won't be disappointed by the fascinating blend of Silk Road and Soviet history.
+Ancient Samarkand, many visitors’ number one attraction in Uzbekistan, positively flaunts its beauty with the glittering blue-mosaic covered mosques and madrassahs surrounding Registan Square.
+Still on the Silk Road, Bukhara boasts a citadel-like Ark, its labyrinthine streets home to mosques and madrassahs, and tourists can step back in time by entering the ancient walled city of Khiva, a living museum.